adrianyorke/forbiddenplanet/README.md

 The [Robotframework-Database-Library](https://github.com/franz-see/Robotframework-Database-Library) GitHub repository contains code and sample test scripts.

-In order to run the Database Library test suites locally it is necessary to `git clone` the repository from GitHub:
+In order to run the Database Library test suites locally it is necessary to clone the repository from GitHub:
 > `$ git clone https://github.com/franz-see/Robotframework-Database-Library.git`

 ### 4.2 API Documentation